-3.09 Does the natural and artificial lighting to the to be reception desk permit the receptionist's face clearly seen?
-3.10 from Are wall finishes non-reflective and free confusing or distracting patterns?
-1 3.11 for Is a hearing enhancement system provided A most communication with hearing aid users?
-Induction loop or infra red systems are the commonly specified
+3.09 Does the natural and artificial lighting to the reception desk permit the receptionist's face to be confusing or distracting patterns?

+3.10 Are wall finishes non-reflective and free from

+3.11 Is a hearing enhancement system provided for

+communication with hearing aid users?
+Induction loop or infra red systems are the most commonly specified.